 - For most games this is probably the shading model that is most used.

 A comparison between Lit and Unlit can be seen below, same tower mesh and texture set applied using different shader.
-Unlit is not affected by lights and in turn needs less computation because of it, this will potentially result in better performance of the game.
+Unlit is not affected by lights and, in turn, needs less computation because of it.
+This will potentially result in a better gaming performance.